-Each year, EASC coordinates a professional development seminar for middle and high school educators in the state of Indiana that provides a foundational knowledge of Chinese, Japanese, and Korean history and culture.
+Each year, the East Asian Studies Center coordinates a professional development seminar for middle and high school educators that provides a foundational knowledge of Chinese, Japanese, and Korean history and culture.

 The program is composed of three primary elements:

-- a 9 or 10 week, 30 hour spring seminar, or a weeklong summer seminar;
+an 8-10 week, 30-hour spring seminar, or a weeklong summer seminar;

 Those who complete the program will receive:

-- a solid foundation for teaching about East Asia
+a solid foundation for teaching about East Asian history and culture

 First priority is given to middle and high-school teachers who are in the strongest positions to teach East Asia in their classes, but elementary educators may also apply.
 Highest priority is given to teachers of world geography, world history, world cultures, religion, economics, and language arts/literature.
 Media specialists, art teachers, world language teachers, guidance counselors, and Gifted and Talented teachers who are in a position to promote the sustained presence of Asia are also eligible to participate.
 In-service educators must be employed in a K-12 public or private school to be eligible.